 993s are mostly without the potentially catastrophic faults of some later Porsches.
 These are solidly built cars aided further by the fact that they aren’t yet old enough to have suffered severe neglect.

 This example was delivered to a Doctor in Hamburg, Germany, who ordered the car with a lot of options and in a special order paint-to-sample Ragusa Green Metallic color (code 24P), an Audi color, that was used for the RS2 model built by Porsche in Zuffenhausen.
 The car then spent some time with two UK owners, travelling between UK and Germany.
 The car has a full service history, serviced every year.
 The factory option list includes for example heated 8-way electrical seats, Becker sound system and many more.
 The car runs on a 996 GT3 mk I rims, that were optional already for the 993 model, very rare option, that fits great to the 993.
-A real daily drive with almost 360.000 kms on the clock.
+A real daily driver with more than 363.000 kms on the clock.
 All original, only the clutch was changed.
 Special features are a Porsche Classic radio and a Dansk exhaust system.

-|Engine||3.600 ccm, 286 PS flat-6|
+|Engine||3.600 ccm, 286 PS, flat-6|

 |Steering||Left Hand Drive|